nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 ## Step 2: Write a Test for the Retraction Section Pair

 Up to this point our test strategy has been pretty straight forward.
-We have written a golden test for the injector function.
+We have written a golden test for the section function.
 But now is where we get the big hammer out.
 We are going to test the retraction section pair.

 ```python